nolannash/dcu-scripting/readme.md

 ## Overview

 This repository contains scripts and configurations for automating the deployment, configuration, and scanning processes using Dell Command | Update (DCU).
 The project aims to streamline the management of Dell devices within an MSP (Managed Service Provider) environment.
-For best results scripts should be run as administrator
+For best results scripts should be run as administrator.
+The scripts also assume you are using the NinjaOneRMM platform, but can be easily modified to ignore that.

 ## Project Structure

 ### Part 1: Downloading, Installing, and Configuring Dell Command | Update

-#### File 1: DCU Download and Install
+#### Folder 1: `1_install_dcu`

-- `1_dcu_clean_and_install`: This script requires testing to ensure functionality.
-It is intended to be the first script to run.
-The purpose is to check the device for the existence of ANY version of DCU.
-If it does not find it, it installs it.
-If it finds DCU on the device, it completely uninstalls and then reinstalls with the most up-to-date version.
-The deletion and reinstallation ensure that no files, configuration settings, etc., remain on a device.
-This script is meant to be run either when a device is first set up for a user to ensure that DCU is on the device, if DCU is directly presenting an error, or a major patch comes out to DCU. **Should be functional, but needs testing**
+- `1_dcu_install_url.ps1`: This script has been lightly tested.
+It first checks to see if DCU is already installed and then uninstalls it if it is detected.
+The script uses the download URL of the Command Update installer for the most recent version of Dell Command Update as of 5/24/2024
+- `1.1_dcu_install_s3.ps1`: This script has not been tested, however it is nearly identical in functionality to the first and tested functional installation script.
+The script is configured to take a link to an installer stored in an AWS S3 bucket instead of pulling from the Dell website
+- `1.2_dcu_install_winget.ps1`: This script has been tested and is currently non-operational.
+There is an existing winget command to install command update but for an unknown reason it is very tricky to get working

 ### Part 2 Configuring Dell Command | Update

-#### File 2: DCU Configuration (Assuming it is already installed)
+#### Folder 2: `2_config`

 - `2_dcu_configure.ps1`: Configures DCU CLI settings.
-It disables certain notifications, reboots, and user consents. **Needs further testing and confirmation with G/M to ensure configuration accuracy.**
+It disables certain notifications, reboots, and user consents. *

 #### File 2.5: BIOS Password Management

 - `2.5_dcu_admin_bios.ps1`: This script handles BIOS passwords and related configurations.
 Please note that this part of the script was salvaged from an online source. **Needs review and testing.**

-### Part 3 Using Dell Command | Update to scan for updates
+### File 2.1: create logs storage folder

+- `2.1_create_logs_storage_folder.ps1`: this takes in a path as a parameter and creates a storage folder at the specified location.
+This is where all of the logs get stored after scanning

+### Folder 3 `3_scans`

 #### File 3: Manual Scan Script

-- `3_dcu_scan_manual.ps1`: Manually initiates a DCU scan with specified update types (bios, firmware, driver) and auto-suspends BitLocker. scan results should be exported directly to Ninja as a custom field and saved to the device as part of a file/folder.
-This script is for clients who do not want auto-scanning or if a tech believes that a scan is needed to check for updates.
-Can also be set to run on a timer to create automation.
-Custom fields in ninja will be created to show scan status/timing/any updates found **Might need further work.**

-#### File 3.5: Automated Scan Script

-- `dcu_scan_automated.ps1`: This script might be redundant as script 3 can be run both manually or on a set schedule outlined either in ninja console or configuration of DCU **Awaiting confirmation of 3.0 success/failure**

-### Part 4
+- `3_dcu_scan_all.ps1`: Runs a scan for all possible update types using the CLI.
+Stores the output to the log storage folder --> path taken from Ninja custom fields.
+Additionally it is set up to analyze the response code and determine if an update is needed on the device.

+### Folder 4: `4_apply_updates`

 ### File 4.1: Update All

-- `4.1_dcu_update_all.ps1`: Updates all components using DCU. **Needs further work.**
+- `4.1_dcu_update_no_reboot.ps1`: Runs a scan and then update of all update types that do not require the comptuer to reboot in order to apply.
+Saves logs to storage folder.

 ### File 4.2: Update BIOS

-- `4.2_dcu_update_bios.ps1`: Updates the BIOS using DCU. **Needs further work.**

-### File 4.3: Update Firmware

-- `4.3_dcu_update_firmware.ps1`: Updates firmware using DCU. **Needs further work.**

-### File 4.4: Update Drivers

-- `4.4_dcu_update_drivers.ps1`: Updates drivers using DCU. **Needs further work.**

-### File 4.5: Update Applications

-- `4.5_dcu_update_applications.ps1`: Updates applications using DCU. **Needs further work.**

-### Additional Notes/Content
+- `4.2_dcu_update_reboot.ps1`: scans for and applys updates to all update types including those that require a reboot to apply. forcers a reboot after